vladsaveliev/sequana/CONTRIBUTING.rst

 Pull requests are always welcome, and the Sequana community appreciates any help you give.

-When submitting a pull request, we ask you check the following:
+When submitting a pull request, we ask you to check the following:

 1. **Unit tests**, **documentation**, and **code style** are in order.